 - Add diced jalapeño peppers or red pepper flakes for a spicy kick.

-How To Make Simple Red Lentil Soup
+How To Make Carrot and Lentil Soup

 Top Tips

-- If lentils have earned a “tooty fruity” reputation in your kitchen, don’t worry.
-To minimize the gas, try soaking your lentils for at least 3-4 hours before cooking.
-And here’s the kicker: eating more lentils can help!
-Yep, it’s like a gassy boot camp for your gut.
+- If lentils have earned a "tooty fruity" reputation in your kitchen, don't worry.
+To reduce gas, try soaking your lentils for 3-4 hours before cooking.
+And here's an additional tip: eating more lentils can help!
+Yep, it's like a gassy boot camp for your gut.
 The more you chow down, the more your microbiome adjusts, and eventually, less gas is the reward.
-So, if you’re ready to turn your digestive system into a lentil-loving pro, check out 20+ Delicious Vegan Red Lentil Recipes and let the gut training begin!

 - Pair the soup with a side salad for a refreshing and light contrast.
 Try this Vegan Greek Pasta Salad, Vegan Caesar Salad, or Mediterranean Cucumber Tomato Salad.